How do I dispute a transaction?

 - Tap the transaction you wish to file a dispute for.
 This will show you the transaction details.

-- Scroll down to the bottom of the transaction details page, click Need help with this transaction?, then tap Dispute Charge.
+- Scroll down to the bottom of the Transaction Details page, click Need help with this transaction?, then tap Dispute Charge.

 - You will then be routed to the website to complete the dispute.
 You will need to login to Stash again.